KlausSinger290699/Spells/README.md

 -> This is the system that replaced the initial idea of the composite pattern.
 It uses Scriptable Objects - a reusable Data Container that is very unity specific.

-I won't go into detail as how it works, because it is very unity specific, but if you were to describe it in one sentece:
+I will not go into detail as how it works, because it is very unity specific, but if you were to describe it in one sentece:

 It is basically two lists.
 In StatsManager - the manager script - one List List<SpellStatsSO> contains all data specific to each individual spell, while the other list List<StatsUpgradeDicSO> _upgradeDics contains a Dictionary of upgrades intended for each spell that can be easily modified by the game designer.